Chicken is one of the most popular dishes and more people than ever are curious of just how to fry chicken in the right way.

 About 4 minutes at 350°F (191°C); most nuggets come precooked, so as long as the outside is a nice crispy golden brown they should be suitable for eating!

 How long to deep fry a whole chicken?

 Heat oil to 350°F and cook for about 4 minutes per pound.
-To check for doneness, insert a meat thermometer into the breast and you want to see an internal temperature of 165
+To see if they’re done, insert a meat thermometer into the breast and you want to see an internal temperature of 165

 What is the best oil for deep frying chicken?